 For visitors attending performances and programs in the Historic Asolo Theater, infrared assistive listening devices and cochlear implant adapters are available.
 To obtain an assistive listening device, please ask at the Box Office.

-Visitors who are hard of hearing may request the use of assisted listening devices, including neck loops for t-coil switches, for docent-led tours and select public programs.
+Visitors who are hard of hearing may request the use of assisted listening devices (including neck loops for t-coil switches) for docent-led tours and select public programs with advance notice.